 Toolbox meetings may seem small, but they pack a powerful punch.
 They’re a simple, efficient way to address safety concerns, keep workers informed, and prevent accidents.
 Whether you’re in construction, manufacturing, or the marine industry, toolbox meetings help create a culture where safety is prioritized, not just enforced.

-By incorporating toolbox meetings into your daily routine and using platforms like WSH-PEER, you’re not only protecting your workers but also setting your business up for long-term success.
+By incorporating toolbox meetings into your daily routine and using platforms like PEER, you’re not only protecting your workers but also setting your business up for long-term success.